beiko-lab/arete/README.md

 ### Testing

-To test the worklow on a minimal dataset you can use the test configuration:
+To test the worklow on a minimal dataset you can use the test configuration (with either docker, conda, or singularity - replace `docker` below as appropriate):

     ```bash
     nextflow run arete -profile test,docker